Top Ten Bad HR Practices

 3. Absence of goal-based performance: Employee is unaware of the goals to be achieved during the year.
 There are no quarterly targets and no process to track their completion.
 The organization merely carries out an end of the year performance assessment.
 It is often difficult to build a performance culture in such organizations.

-4. Employee development without his / her involvement: No opportunity is given to an employee to project his / her development needs.
+4. Employee development without THEIR involvement: No opportunity is given to an employee to project his / her development needs.
 Training manager nominates employees on various development programs.
 There is no formal process to collect training needs and analyze skills and competencies gaps.
 All this leads to unplanned employee development, a wasteful effort, both in terms of time and money.

 5. Rusting of talent: Long tenures in the same position with no avenues for job rotations make people rust and relax.
 In the first 2-3 years in a job position, an employee experiences new challenges, contributes and innovates.
 Thereafter, it becomes routine and monotony takes over.
 Even a change of location, if not the job, can provide the requisite challenge to an employee.